 Determining alcoholic content

-There is an amount of alcohol which when taken per day or per week will provide you with all the necessary benefits.
-The key is to keep track on the quantity we drink.
-This can be achieved if we know the different ways in which alcoholic content is measured or expressed.
+Alcohol provides a lot of necessary benefits for the body.
+But, you can only take a certain amount of alcohol per day or per week in order to get all these necessary benefits.
+If you take more than the recommended 14 units per week, then you run the risk of developing serious illnesses or complications.
+Therefore, the key is to keep track on the quantity you drink.
+This can be achieved if you know the different ways in which alcoholic content is measured or expressed (units of alcohol measurement).
 It is good to also know what light, moderate or heavy drinking is all about.
 Learn more

 Benefits of Alcoholic Drinks

-- A large study from the Journal of Clinical Nutrition showed that light drinking (0.1-7 drinks/week) lowers the risk of heart failure (HF) while former drinkers, occasional drinkers or those who never drink alcohol at all had a higher risk of heart failure.
+- Lower the risk of heart failure (HF).
+A large study from the Journal of Clinical Nutrition showed that light drinking (0.1-7 drinks/week) lowers the risk of heart failure (HF) while former drinkers, occasional drinkers or those who never drink alcohol at all had a higher risk of heart failure.

 - Whiskey, vodka, brandy, tequila, rum or gin have very little or no sugar at all.
 Therefore they do not affect blood sugar levels or weight gain significantly.
 Most vodka are also gluten free and good for individuals who are gluten-sensitive.

 - Red wine contains antioxidants for the heart and may help reduce the risk of heart diseases.
 A glass of wine per day is very good for the heart according to the American Heart Association (AHA).